 The Ontario Parks Reservation System accepts reservations up to 5 months in advance of your arrival date (meaning book February 1st to make a reservation for July 1st).

 What is the best campground in Algonquin Park?

-Lake of Two Rivers and Mew Lake Campgrounds are the best campsites.
+Lake of Two Rivers and Mew Lake Campgrounds are the best campgrounds.
 Each is adjacent to Highway 60 and in walking distance of Two Rivers Store.
 Both have beach access, flush toilets, laundry, showers, electrical and wheelchair accessible sites.
-Lake of Two Rivers is the oldest and best known and one of the larger campgrounds with 241 sites.
-Mew has 131 and has a section which is radio/pet free.
+Lake of Two Rivers is the oldest and best known.
+It is one of the larger campgrounds with over 200 campsites, over half of them have electrical hook ups.
+Mew Lake has 131 sites including several yurts.
+Half of the sites have electricity.
+One section is radio/pet free.